INTERVIEW BY MARKO SYRJALA

 Joe Franco: I became friends with Dee when he joined Twisted Sister.
 The guys in Twisted were good friends of mine before Dee joined.
-I think Dee joined in ’76 and before he joined, we used to play shows together.
-I was in a band called The Good Rats and Twisted Sister opened shows for us back then.
+I think Dee joined in ’76, and before he joined, we used to play shows together.
+I was in a band called The Good Rats, and Twisted Sister opened shows for us back then.
 When Dee joined the band, they were still doing covers, but in a few years, when Dee started writing, you just knew they were on to something.
-I remember seeing them one time, it probably ’82, ’83 and they had evolved into the band they are today.
+I remember seeing them one time, it probably ’82, ’83, and they had evolved into the band they are today.
 I wasn’t surprised to see them become so huge on a global scale.
-I remember being in Germany I think it was 1984 at the end of the year and seeing them on Sky Channel and they weren’t that big back home yet.
-And seeing them on the Sky Channel I’m saying, “My God!
+I remember being in Germany.
+I think it was 1984 at the end of the year and seeing them on Sky Channel, and they weren’t that big back home yet.
+And seeing them on the Sky Channel, I’m saying, “My God!
 Those are my buddies.”
-At the time I was playing in a metal band called Hammerhead.
-You’ve heard of Hammerhead?
+At the time, I was playing in a metal band called Hammerhead.
+Have you heard of Hammerhead?

 Metal-Rules.com: I will, I will.
 I know the history of metal.
 “Laughs”

 Joe Franco: HEART MADE OF STEEL that was the album we did.

 Metal-Rules.com: Yeah, actually, I have that on vinyl.